mansirawal10/mansirawal10/README.md

 Frontend Developer
 ------------------

-👋 Hi, I’m aspiring to be a Full Stack Developer making a career switch from a non-IT background.
+👋 Hi, I’m aspiring Full Stack Developer making a career switch from a non-IT background.
 I started my coding journey by learning HTML, CSS, and JavaScript, and have built multiple hands-on projects to sharpen my skills.
 I’m also familiar with Git & GitHub for version control and collaboration.

 * 🌍  I'm based in Gurugram, India
 * ✉️  You can contact me at [mansirawal99@gmail.com](mailto:mansirawal99@gmail.com)